Bill of Rights 1689: Recognition

 Two special designs of commemorative two pound coins were issued in the United Kingdom in 1989 to celebrate the tercentenary of the Glorious Revolution.
 One referred to the Bill of Rights and the other to the Claim of Right.
 Both depict the Royal Cypher of William and Mary and the mace of the House of Commons, one also shows a representation of the St Edward's Crown and the other the Crown of Scotland.

-In May 2011, the Bill of Rights was inscribed in UNESCO's UK Memory of the World Register recognizing that:
+In May 2011, the Bill of Rights was inscribed in UNESCO's UK Memory of the World Register recognising that:

 As part of the Parliament in the Making programme, the Bill of Rights was on display at the Houses of Parliament in February 2015 and at the British Library from March to September 2015.